jacksonbull87/tiktok-dreams/README.md

 ![](/images/genre_value_counts.png)

-Step 4: Using the power of Regex, I created a helper function that labels each track as either "pop", "rap/hip-hop", "country", "rock" using regex
+Step 4: Using the power of Regex, I created a helper function that labels each track as either "pop", "rap/hip-hop", "country", or "rock".

 `import map_genre`